 - Providing information about a living will, healthcare power of attorney and other advance care documents

-- Direction to help you understand the grief process and identify/express feelings associated with death
+- Support to help understand the grief process and identify/express feelings associated with death

-- Guidance in talking with young children and teens about a serious illness, death and/or a funeral
+- Guidance in talking with young children and teens about a serious illness, death and funeral

 - Spiritual care (while respecting one’s personal views)